Franchy Cordero Player Props: Yankees vs. Twins

 Franchy Cordero At The Plate

-- Cordero has a double, four home runs and two walks while hitting .250.
+- Cordero is batting .250 with a double, four home runs and two walks.

-- In six of eight games this season, Cordero has had at least one hit, including one game with multiple hits.
+- Cordero has had a base hit in seven of nine games this season, and multiple hits once.

-- Cordero has an RBI in five of eight games this season, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Cordero has an RBI in five of nine games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in five of eight games so far this year.
+- He has scored a run in five of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.